vaulot/R_tutorials/README.md

 Please post any question or issues here : https://github.com/vaulot/R_tutorials/issues

-The whole set of tutorials can be downloaded at https://github.com/vaulot/R_tutorials/releases

 #### Prerequisites to be installed to run these tutorials

 * R : https://pbil.univ-lyon1.fr/CRAN/